mlaccetti/rocksaw/README.md

   LICENSE
   NOTICE

 ### Notes

 On most operating systems, you must have root access or administrative privileges to use raw sockets.
+If you are running a firewall, you will have to make sure it allows ICMP requests through.

 The API is minimalist, yet functional.
 Don't hesitate to submit patches that enhance the functionality.